 It's been 146 years since the Battle of the Little Bighorn.
 Today, that day remains one of the most hotly contested events in our history by scholars and armchair historians.
 But, new discoveries bring new light.
 Visit that day through the eyes of a Lakota warrior who was there!

-One hundred and forty-four years ago today, George Armstrong Custer rode into battle against Native Americans and never rode out again.
-We don’t have photography of the 1876 Little Bighorn Battle famously called “Custer’s Last Stand.”
+One hundred and forty-four years ago, George Armstrong Custer rode into battle against Native Americans and never rode out again.
+We don’t have photography of the 1876 Little Bighorn Battle, famously called “Custer’s Last Stand.”
 But we do have eye-witness accounts in spectacular drawings by Native Americans who fought there.
-These drawings, called “ledgers,” provide amazing clues to the many mysteries military scholars and frontier lovers have argued over for more than 140 years.
+These drawings, called “ledgers,” provide amazing clues to the many mysteries military scholars and frontier lovers have argued over for nearly a century and a half.